 A reference mask is an image used to represent which regions of an image have been manipulated.
-The mask is an uncompressed PNG image.
-A white pixel indicates that the region is not manipulated while a non-white pixel indicates that the region is manipulated in some way.
-The colors in a mask are trial-dependent.
+The mask is a lossless JPEG 2000 image.
+A white pixel indicates that the region is not manipulated while a black pixel indicates that the region is manipulated in some way.
+Each bit plane indicates a separate manipulation.
 The reference mask can be filtered according to the types of manipulation a system detects.